-Table 2.47: Practices and technologies introduced and adopted at ZIS difference between this study and the 2005 study was the change in the number of days and hours worked in the fields.
+The information presented in Table 2.47 also shows that almost 98% adopted this practice at ZIS.
+The biggest demand of the correct cropping calendar as identified by farmers was time.
+As was the case in 2005, more than 90% of the household heads identified themselves as full time farmers.
+The only difference between this study and the 2005 study was the change in the number of days and hours worked in the fields.
 More than 50% of heads of households worked daily in the fields.
 In 2005 very few farmers worked over the weekends.
 The rest of the farmers worked four to six days per week.
 On average farmers spent 7hrs per day ranging from three to 10hrs in their fields but more than 30% of farmers spent nine hours per day (Figure 2.23).